-Day Two on Thursday – Ladies Day
+Day One on Thursday – Ladies Day

-From the legends to the ladies, Day Two on Town Moor is dedicated to the fairer sex, both on and off the track.
+The opening day on Town Moor is dedicated to the fairer sex, both on and off the track.
 For whilst those Donny Delight’s add a little sparkle to the stands, the action on the track is also largely dedicated to the fillies and mares, including in the two big Group races of the day.

 It is the youngsters who line up in the first of these in the Group 2 May Hill Stakes held over a mile.
 Connections of the contenders this year will no doubt be hoping their runner can take this and follow a similar trajectory to 2017 winner, Laurens, who is now a multiple winner at the very top level, having also finished second in the 2018 running of the 1000 Guineas.

 Following the May Hill Stakes next on the card is the Park Hill Stakes.
 Again, a fillies and mares only contest, this one is for the runners aged three and older and is held over the St Leger trip of 1m 6½f.

 Elsewhere on the card, keep an eye out for anything Richard Fahey has entered for the Weatherbys £300,000 2-Y-O Stakes as the Yorkshire based handler is a trainer with few equals in this sphere.